kavinAI/chatbot-langchain/README.md

-It is a Healthcare chatbot build on RAG, OpenAI and Langchain.
+It is a Healthcare chatbot based on RAG, OpenAI and Langchain.